Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Methods

 \subsection{Interview Study}

-To understand how viewers think of these malicious selling strategies, we designed and conducted a semi-structured interview study to gather viewers' perception (awareness and attitude) and reactions to these selling strategies.
+To understand viewer perceptions of these malicious selling strategies, we designed and conducted a semi-structured interview study to gather viewers' awareness, attitudes, and reactions to these selling strategies.
+This study was approved by the IRB of the fourth author's university.